Oberon: French heroic song

+Oberon is first attested as the name of a fairy king in the early 13th century chanson de geste entitled Les Prouesses et faitz du noble Huon de Bordeaux, wherein the eponymous hero encounters King Oberon of the fairies as he passes through a forest.
+Huon is forewarned by a hermit not to speak to Oberon, but his courtesy causes him to answer the fairy king's greetings and so wins his friendship and aid.

-This elf is dwarfish in height, though very handsome.
-He explains that, at his christening, an offended fairy cursed him to dwarfish height (an example of the wicked fairy godmother folklore motif) but relented and gave him great beauty as compensation.
-Alberich features as a dwarf in the Nibelungen; the dwarfish height was thus explained.
+The fairy king is dwarfish in height, though very handsome.
+He explains that, at his birth, an offended fairy cursed him not to grow past three years of age (one of the earliest examples of the wicked fairy godmother folklore motif) but relented and gave him great beauty as compensation.

-The real Seguin was Count of Bordeaux under Louis the Pious in 839 and died fighting against the Norsemen in 845.
-Charles l'Enfant, a son of Charles the Bald, died in 866 of wounds inflicted by a certain Aubouin in the circumstances of an ambush similar to the Charlot of the story.
-Thus, Oberon appears in a 13th-century French courtly fantasy that is based on a shred of 9th century fact.
-He is given some Celtic trappings, such as a magical cup (similar to the Holy Grail or the cornucopia) that is ever full for the virtuous.
-"The magic cup supplied their evening meal; for such was its virtue that it afforded not only wine, but more solid fare when desired", according to Thomas Bulfinch.
 In this story, he is said to be the child of Morgan le Fay and Julius Caesar.

 A manuscript of the romance in the city of Turin contains a prologue to the story of Huon de Bordeaux in the shape of a separate romance of Auberon and four sequels and there are later French versions as well.

+He is given some Celtic trappings, such as a magical cup (similar to the Holy Grail or the cornucopia) that is ever full.
+"The magic cup supplied their evening meal; for such was its virtue that it afforded not only wine, but more solid fare when desired", according to Thomas Bulfinch.

 Shakespeare saw or heard of the French heroic song through the c.
-1540 translation of John Bourchier, Lord Berners, called Huon of Burdeuxe.
-In Philip Henslowe's diary, there is a note of a performance of a play Hewen of Burdocize on 28 December 1593.
+1540 translation by John Bourchier, Lord Berners, called Huon of Burdeuxe.
+In Philip Henslowe's diary, there is a note of a performance of a play Hewen of Burdoche on 28 December 1593.